Zolko-123/FreeCAD_Assembly4/README.md

 **Important Note:** Assembly 4 needs FreeCAD v0.19 or above.
 Assembly4 is **not** compatible with FreeCAD v0.18 and before.

+### Manual Installation

+It is possible to install this workbench manually into FreeCAD's local workbench directory.
+This can be useful for testing local modifications to the workbench, or to remove an old stale version of the workbench.

+In this case, download the Github [FreeCAD_Assembly4-master.zip](https://github.com/Zolko-123/FreeCAD_Assembly4/archive/master.zip) archive from [github.com/Zolko-123/FreeCAD_Assembly4](https://github.com/Zolko-123/FreeCAD_Assembly4) to a temporary directory, and extract the Zip archive.
+Then, remove any existing Assembly4 directory from FreeCAD's local workbench directory, and copy the folder *FreeCAD_Assembly4-master* into the directory containing all FreeCAD addon modules :

+* for Windows: `C:\Users\******\AppData\Roaming\FreeCAD\Mod`
+* for Linux: `~/.FreeCAD/Mod`
+* for MacOS: `~/Library/Preferences/FreeCAD/Mod/`

 ## Getting Started